 Additionally, this visibility into an ad campaign's metrics provides the basis for incremental improvements throughout the duration of a campaign.
 For example, identifying and fixing issues with click-through rates early in a campaign can have a big impact on your end results.
 Learn more: Ad Clicks vs Ad Impressions

 For agencies this can make for far happier and more trusting clients.
 Happier because there are better results.
 More trusting because the real-time results aren't hidden—the agency can simply share with their client the live link to the campaign dashboard.

 Let’s take a closer look at two digital advertising dashboard examples, using the two giants we mentioned earlier.

 When someone types in a term like “Buy Shoes” in a search engine like Google, it’s easy to understand the intent behind that keyword.
 The searcher intends to buy a pair of shoes.
 For an advertiser, this represents an opportunity to serve up a relevant ad that addresses that intent.
 The ability to match user intent is what makes Google AdWords such an effective digital advertising platform.

-The AdWords Keyword Performance dashboard analyzes pay-per-click (PPC) keyword metrics like click-through rates, conversion rates, and cost per conversion, while allowing for audits of campaign performance at the keyword level.
+The AdWords Keyword Performance dashboard analyzes cost-per-click (CPC) keyword metrics like click-through rates, conversion rates, and cost per conversion, while allowing for audits of campaign performance at the keyword level.

 Building the AdWords Keyword Performance Dashboard